 - Bilingual in English and Spanish

 - Social media experience

 UpRoot Colorado is an Equal Opportunity Employer and prohibits discriminatory practices against anyone on the basis of age, race, religion, national origin, disability, gender, sexual orientation, and any other protected category.
 We value—and are working to create—a culture of equity, honesty, transparency, gratitude, clear communication, respect, and continuous learning.
-We acknowledge that food justice cannot be achieved without racial justice.
+We acknowledge that food justice is not achievable without racial justice.

-Candidates must align with these values and want to contribute to the creation of a new status quo: an equitable food system where all enjoy access to nutrient-dense and locally-produced food, where farmers are valued, and agriculture contributes to the health of both people and our environment.
+Candidates must align with these values and want to contribute to the creation of a new status quo: an equitable food system where all enjoy access to nutrient-dense and locally-produced food, where farmers are valued and made economically whole, and agriculture contributes to the health of both people and our environment.

 If you are not registered, you'll be prompted to do so.
 Don't worry, it's free!
-DeadlineMarch 24, 2023
+DeadlineApril 14, 2023